Making the three-day journey?

 » band-aids, simple medication for blisters, headaches & muscle pain, medicated foot powder, moleskin

-» pilgrim’s booklet, containing hymns & prayers Bring yours back from previous years, if you’ve still got one!
+» pilgrim’s booklet, containing hymns & prayers (Bring yours back from previous years, if you’ve still got one!)
+Organizers provide one to each pilgrim at check-in.

 » a Rosary